open-telemetry/opamp-spec/specification.md

   identical to [OpAMP Connection Setting Offer Flow](#opamp-connection-setting-offer-flow) steps, starting by offering the connection settings that carry the created client certificate.
-The OpAMPConnectionSettings.certificate message will have the public_key field set to the client certificate.
-If a CA is used the ca_public_key field will be set to the CA's public key.
+The OpAMPConnectionSettings.certificate message will have the cert field set to the client certificate.
+If a CA is used the ca_cert field will be set to the CA's certificate.
 The private_key field will not be set, since in this flow the Agent possesses the private key and the Server does not possess it.
 - (8) Upon successfully verifying of the offered new client certificate, the Agent removes the bootstrap certificate if one was used and uses the new